chef/automate/components/automate-chef-io/content/docs/infra-server.md

        sudo chef-automate init-config
     ```

-1. Add a stanza to the configuration file to disable Chef Automate data collection:
+1. Add a stanza to the configuration file to disable Chef Automate data collection and bump the max report size:

     ```toml
        [erchef.v1.sys.data_collector]
        enabled = false

+      [erchef.v1.sys.api]
+      max_request_size = 4000000
     ```

 1. Use the configuration file to deploy Chef Infra Server by running the following command: